mirego/activerecord_sane_schema_dumper/README.md

 ## Usage

 The gem modifies the behavior of Rails’ `rake db:schema:dump` task.
+This task is part of Rails migrations process to ensure that `db/schema.rb` stays in-sync with your local database.

 It removes all useless whitespace that Rails adds so adding/modifying/removing columns from your tables only touches relevant lines (because other table lines